• Blog

 Nutrition

 Proper nutrition plays a vital role.
-Nutritious food gives minerals and firing.
+Nutritious food gives minerals and other nutrients such as proteins, vitamins, amino acids, and bioflavonoids.
 Processed food offers empty calories, which are later on converted to fat.
 Sugary drinks lead to the risk of catching diabetes and weight gain.

 Microbiome

 There is evidence that children’s microbiome can influence weight gain.
 Microbes can change the way how the body gets energy from food.
 Circadian rhythms are affected by microbes too.
-In this way, the body starts to turn how and when the liver works.
+This way, the body turns how and when the liver works.
 Liver stores glucose which is converted to energy when it is needed.

 Without proper energy, children can become sluggish.
 It is the same pattern as with adults.
 When we feel tired, we grasp for coffee and something sweet.
-Processed foods lift us for a while, but the lack of nutrients prompts us to eat more, making us happy.
+Processed foods lift us for a while, but lacking nutrients prompts us to eat more, making us happy.

-Children who develop a taste for sweets linger for more of it.
-It is better to offer them food rich in fibers and vitamins, minerals, and amino acids.
+Children who develop a taste for sweets linger for more of them.
+It is better to offer them food rich in fiber, vitamins, minerals, and amino acids.
 In this way, children will be fulfilled and will not crave sweets.

 Help For Obese Children